Les meilleurs plans d’épargne en ETF

 justETF Logo

-The Core-Satellite strategy boosts a Buy and Hold portfolio with exotic ‘satellite’ asset classes that have the potential to enhance risk-adjusted returns.
-The strategy enables savvy investors to exploit the insight that markets are not always efficient by harnessing opportunities in niche markets.
+The Core-Satellite strategy boosts a Buy and Hold portfolio with exotic ‘satellite’ asset classes that have the potential to enhance risk-adjusted returns

 How to implement the Core-Satellite strategy with ETFs